 4. Cook With Them

 Yep, cooking also involves calculation and measurement.
-It required measuring scale and common sense to create a recipe following the exact instructions.
+It required measuring scale and common sense to create a recipe following the instructions.
 So, you can pick a complex recipe with lots of calculations, cook it with your child, and teach them math.

 5. Practical Training